Welcome to American Association for Physician Leadership!

 Registrations are eligible for full refund or transfer to another course (that occurs within 12 months) for up to 72 hours after purchase.
 A $100 processing fee applies to cancellations or transfers after 72 hours but before 30 days have elapsed.
 Cancellations after 30 days from purchase date are not eligible for refund or transfer.

 Registrations may not be transferred to another person at any time.
 All refunds will be issued to the original form of payment.
 Refunds or transfers are not available if testing has occurred or CME is claimed.

-Through the American Board of Medical Specialties (“ABMS”) and Association of American Medical Colleges’ (“AAMC”) joint initiative (ABMS MOC Directory (https://www.mededportal.org/abmsmoc/continuingeducation/) ) to create a wide array of Maintenance of Certification (“MOC”) Activities, Optimizing Health IT for Improved Patient Safety has met the MOC requirements as a MOC Part II CME Activity (apply toward general CME requirement) by the following ABMS Member Boards: ABMS Member Boards:
+Through the American Board of Medical Specialties (“ABMS”) ongoing commitment to increase access to practice relevant Maintenance of Certification (“MOC”) Activities through the ABMS Continuing Certification Directory, Optimizing Health IT for Improved Patient Safety Leaders has met the requirements as an MOC Part II CME Activity (apply toward general CME requirement) and/or an MOC Part II Self-Assessment Activity for the following ABMS Member Boards:

 Allergy and Immunology Anesthesiology Family Medicine Nuclear Medicine Pathology Physical Medicine and Rehabilitation Plastic Surgery Preventive Medicine Psychiatry & Neurology Radiology Thoracic Surgery Urology